 The Hajj involves a significant amount of walking, and our program specifically emphasises fitness and walking even more.
 On some days you will do 30k-40k steps in intense heat.
 Even though we are in new and close 5-star hotels in front of the Haram, it is still not easy in very busy crowds which requires a certain level of fitness.
 And again, in Tawaf and Sa‘i, there is a significant amount of walking.
-We encourage everyone to start practising now, and to follow Shaykh AE’s preparation instructions very carefully as he will be advising the pilgrims on all of this many months in advance before we leave and it is essential that you follow that guidance.
+We encourage everyone to start practising now, and to follow Sheikh AE’s preparation instructions very carefully as he will be advising the pilgrims on all of this many months in advance before we leave and it is essential that you follow that guidance.

 What camp will we be in during Mina?

 We will be in upgraded Mina camps in the European section along with 99% of all the other UK Hajj groups, which is a good 45 minute walk to the Jamarat and thus the need to practice walking in advance.
 For those who cannot walk this distance and back, you shouldn’t worry too much and certain actions can be deputised for and you can stay in the camp.
 Sheikh AE will explain the best method for this if one becomes ill or tired for such distances.

 How do your services compare to others in Mina and Hajj?

 We are proud to have not just standard air-conditioned tents in both locations, but full-board meals and drinks, comfortable sofa-beds, duvets, electric points and a great educational program which will also include a mini-Islamic conference with some of the West’s most popular and loved scholars as arranged by Shaykh Abu Eesa.

 How do we book a place?